-Abu Dhabi Grand Prix 2017 Results: Valtteri Bottas Beats Lewis Hamilton In Final Formula 1 Race
+Abu Dhabi Grand Prix 2017 Results: Valtteri Bottas Beats Lewis Hamilton In Final Formula 1 Racet

 — Formula 1 (@F1) November 26, 2017

 For the 2017 season, the Mercedes team was dominant, as they achieved 12 poles and 15 wins.
-Ferrari was second with four of each, while Red Bull’s team managed three wins but no poles this past season.
+Ferrari was second with four of each, while Red Bull’s team managed three wins, but no poles this past season.
 Lewis Hamilton accounted for a bulk of the Mercedes wins and ended up taking his fourth Formula 1 championship during his latest season.

 With the Formula 1 season now ended, drivers are looking forward to next season already.
 Several drivers have indicated their desire to win the championship for 2018.
 As far as the odds go, Hamilton is at the top of the future odds already with 7 to 5 odds, followed by Sebastian Vettel (3/1) and Max Verstappen (4/1).
 Today’s race winner, Valtteri Bottas is fifth overall with odds of 14 to 1 to win the Formula 1 Driver’s Championship in 2018.